Programming for Librarians: Where to begin

 Programming languages can be used for a variety of library tasks.

-• A common application is to convert one data format into another data format.
+- Converting one data format into another data format.
 A computer system may export descriptions in the MARCXML format, while another application may demand JSON input.
-Such transformations can be carried out using a computer program.
+Such transformations can be carried out using a computer program, for example using the PyMarc package.

 The British Library, The National Archives and Birkbeck University in the UK partnered on a trial of a one-year part-time postgraduate Certificate (PGCert), Computing for Cultural Heritage, as part of a £4.8 million University skills drive in 2019-2021.
 The 20 staff projects devised and undertaken by the students demonstrate the wide range of what programming skills can enable for those working in a library setting.